Which is better, Algoexpert vs. Interview Cake? Let’s find out.

 Aspiring software engineers who have faced years of rejection from tech companies can relate to Techlead.

 It took him up to eight years to land his first job at Google.
-He practiced for his interviews the hard way and learned a lot of lessons along the way.
+He practised for his interviews the hard way and learned a lot of lessons along the way.

 Techlead has also worked as a recruiter and a hiring manager at Google.
 He has gained quite a lot of experience from interviewing candidates.